Collecting Limited Edition Prints by Blake DeBock

 A Deliberate Approach to Limited Editions

-At DeBock Fine Art, and our flagship fine art photography gallery in Mammoth Lakes, limited editions play the highest role in both collector confidence and the integrity of the brand.
+At DeBock Fine Art, our limited editions represent the most desired prints by Blake DeBock and play the highest role in both collector confidence and the integrity of the brand.
 Each photograph is released as part of a pre-determined limited edition, regardless of material or size.
 Because the edition applies to the image itself, collectors can hold absolute confidence in the clarity, scarcity, and long-term value of their acquisition.
 Collectors know that only a finite number of prints of each work will ever exist, a commitment the gallery treats with the utmost seriousness.
 As a result, Blake’s most sought-after works command significant demand, driven by genuine rarity and a proven history of collector interest.
 This philosophy reflects a commitment to integrity over volume.
-By limiting output and maintaining a clear endpoint for every image, the gallery upholds the principles that define fine art photography as a collectible medium.

 Will you ever re-print a Limited Edition?